Revitalization or gentrification?

 The man’s team wasn’t the only reason he didn’t fit in with the mostly white, mostly middle-class crowd.
 He was Indigenous and, unlike most of the people who were on their way to the game, he called the area around the arena home.

 Rylan Kafara says he has observed scenes like this often as part of his PhD research.
 He’s with the University of Alberta’s faculty of Physical Education and Recreation, and has been studying the Ice District to determine how gentrification has affected the people of the inner city.

-Rogers Place has been open for a year and half, so determining the long-term effects of the project is just beginning.
-But the monetary impacts of the development are a financial cliché: a tax-funded project makes the rich richer and the less fortunate, well, less fortunate.
+Rogers Place has been open for a year and half, so the process of determining the long-term effects of the project is just beginning.
+But the monetary impact of the development is a financial cliché: a tax-funded project makes the rich richer and the less fortunate, well, less fortunate.

 Kafara says this kind of thing has been happening since the days of Frank Oliver.

 Oliver founded the Edmonton Bulletin newspaper in 1880.
 He has a downtown neighbourhood named after him.
-He was also a racist.
+And he was a racist.

-“Unfortunately, with the time of Frank Oliver, there seems to be a lot of underlying racism in the (downtown) area,” Kafara says, highlighting how a significant amount of homeless Edmontonians are Indigenous.
+“Unfortunately, with the time of Frank Oliver, there seems to be a lot of underlying racism in the (downtown) area,” Kafara says, highlighting how a significant number of homeless Edmontonians are Indigenous.